kaustubhkh24/org-mgmt-system/README.md

 # 🏢 Organization Management System

-A Spring Boot application that manages a hierarchical structure of organizations, sub-organizations, departments, roles, and employees — with validation and safe deletion rules.
+A Spring Boot application that manages a hierarchical structure of organization, sub-organizations, departments, roles, and employees — with validation and safe deletion rules.

 ---